Dustyroom/flat-kit-doc/_docs/shaders.md

 ![‘Stylized Surface’ shader in Single mode.
 Simple use case](/FlatKit_Manual_Images/stylized-surface-1.png){:.image-simple}

+{:.image-caption}
 ‘Stylized Surface’ shader in Single mode.
-Simple use case{:.image-caption}
+Simple use case

 ![‘Stylized Surface’ shader in Single mode.
 More complex use case](/FlatKit_Manual_Images/stylized-surface-2.png){:.image-simple}

+{:.image-caption}
 ‘Stylized Surface’ shader in Single mode.
-More complex use case with more options engaged, but still, uses only Single mode{:.image-caption}
+More complex use case with more options engaged, but still, uses only Single mode

 ### The Main Parameters of the Shader